Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 2,430 m / 7,972 ft Machu Picchu Inca Town Elevation

 We’ll be up long before sunrise today to beat the crowds at Machu Picchu.
-We’ll begin with a hike to the Sun Gate, from where you’ll get your first incredible views over the Inca citadel.
+We’ll begin with a hike to the Sun Gate, where you’ll get your first incredible views over the Inca citadel.
 We’ll hike another hour to enter the complex and enjoy a one-and-a-half-hour guided tour of all the important areas.

 Inclusions